osu-eesc/cms-docs/user-guide/docs/getting-started.md

 **Program Area Leaders and Regional Directors**

   - Establish process and calendar for creation/management of content
-  - Help the DCE team establish metrics necessary to maintain progress and align with current OSU Strategic Plan
+  - Help the Digital Content and Engagement (DCE) team establish metrics necessary to maintain progress and align with current OSU Strategic Plan
   - Work with content strategist to establish governance plans
   - Ensure supervised faculty are engaged and actively participating in at least one content team
   - Begin planning for use of customer relationship management system to meet specific program goals